Get

 Feeding & Diet

 Felines are obligate carnivores, meaning they require meat in their diets to stay healthy.
 So, ensure you’re feeding your Russian Blue high-quality cat food containing meat as the first ingredient.
 Cat food should also have all the nutrients, vitamins, and minerals your pet needs for good health.
-When it comes to how much your cat should be eating each day, check with your vet, as the suggested serving size on the food bag isn’t always ideal for every cat.
+When it comes to how much your cat should be eating each day, check with a vet, as the suggested serving size on the food bag isn’t always ideal for every cat.
 Aim to maintain a healthy body condition score, as obesity makes your cat prone to health issues like urinary tract disease, joint problems, and diabetes.

 Environment